Fred-Barclay/Caja-Wipe/README.md

 Description
 ==============

-Caja Wipe is a small Python 3 program for the Caja file manager (the default file manager in MATE) that adds options to the right-click menu to securely delete files.
+Caja Wipe is a small Python 3 extension for the Caja file manager (the default file manager in MATE) that adds options to the right-click menu to securely delete files.
 `srm` is called when deleting files.
 The deletion algorithm is this: